OzzyGoylusun/Comprehensive-Data-Analysis-Project-for-a-Gourmet-Food-Company/README.md

 Our data source hinges upon a SQL file, named **Northwind Project DB Query**, designed to populate a database with specific pre-determined information.

 * For the **Power BI** dashboard, a connection to the localhost was established on Power BI to access the database with certain sql queries.
-* For the data visualisation on **Python**, the SQL Alchemy was utilised to establish a connection between the database and the Python environment.
+* For the data visualisation on **Python**, the SQL Alchemy was utilised to establish a reliable connection between the database and the Python environment.

 ### Tools